+Authorship.
 A bill or resolution has one primary author, who may designate, by written authorization filed with the chief clerk, up to four joint authors.
-Also, members seeking to become coauthors must file a form with the chief clerk showing written authorization from the author and file another form to be designated a coauthor.
+Names of joint authors appear on official printings of the measure, on calendars, and in the House Journal.
+A bill or resolution also may have an unlimited number of coauthors, who must have written authorization from the primary author filed with the chief clerk.
 Coauthors may withdraw their names by notifying the chief clerk (Rule 8, sec.
 5).

-Filing dates.
+Filing of bills.
 Beginning the first Monday after the general election preceding the regular session, or 30 days before any special session, members and members-elect may prefile bills and resolutions (Rule 8, sec.
 7).
 A member may introduce any type of bill or joint resolution during the first 60 days of the regular session.
-The 60th day of the 2011 regular session will be Friday, March 11.
+The 60th day of the 2015 regular session will be Friday, March 13.
 After the 60th day, a four-fifths vote of the members present is required to introduce bills or joint resolutions, other than certain emergency matters submitted by the governor, emergency appropriations, and local bills (Rule 8, sec.
 8).